Facebook IPO mishandling hurt investor confidence: TD Ameritrade

 The proposed compensation, subject to approval by regulators, was criticized by rival exchanges for its use of rebates, and by clients claiming losses far bigger than the amount offered by Nasdaq.

-The top four market makers in the $16 billion Facebook IPO - UBS, Citigroup, Knight Capital, and Citadel Securities - together lost more than $115 million due to the technical problems, sources have told Reuters.
+The top four market makers in the $16 billion Facebook IPO - UBS UBSN.VX, Citigroup (C.N), Knight Capital (KCG.N), and Citadel Securities - together lost more than $115 million due to the technical problems, sources have told Reuters.

 (Reporting by John McCrank.
 Editing by Bernadette Baum)